ovh/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 ### Range slicing

-Any imported block can be further split into smaller blocks and/or individual addresses.
+Any imported IP block can be further split into smaller blocks and/or individual addresses.

 > [!warning]
 > To be able to slice/merge an existing IP block, it must be unused (i.e. in the parking area) and there must not be any pending task associated with it (e.g. no pending move operation).